CrossEye/TW5-SuppNotesDemo/post/index.md

 #### Analysis ####

-This has the public expoorted function `jsondelete`, which is a Tiddlywiki wrapper around the function `deepDelete`.
+This has the public exported function `jsondelete`, which is a Tiddlywiki wrapper around the function `deepDelete`.
 This function is written in a very different style than most TW code, using nested conditional operations and expressions instead of statements.
 The basic idea is that we accept an array of